robclewley/fovea/README.md

 Note also that Plotters can be initialized with a diagnostic manager object, which ensure saves are stored on a path visible to the diagnostics tools.

-_diagnosticGUI_ takes an instance of plotter2D in its constructor and provides user-interactivity with the graphics created by that instance.
+_diagnosticGUI_ takes an instance of Plotter in its constructor and provides user-interactivity with the graphics created by that instance.
 It creates appropriate widgets that can be used for exploring models (such as a slider for incrementing and decrementing time steps) and provides button callbacks for clicking on the axes.
 For example, the method getDynamicPoint lets the user click a subplot and store the point clicked on a clipboard for later access.

 #####Turning Layers into Graphics
 From the user's perspective, Layers may be thought of as transparent slides that are placed over one another on an axes subplot.
 But more accurately, a Layer is a set of instructions telling the plotter what artists should be created on which subplots with which properties.
-These specifications are stored in the layer structure described above and consolidated in _plotter2D.buildLayer_.
+These specifications are stored in the layer structure described above and consolidated in _Plotter.buildLayer_.
 When called with @param force  set to true, _buildLayer_ clears all artist handles from the given layer (@param lay), then loops through each data struct found in lay.data.
 The function uses the layer kind (lay.kind) to determine how each data item should be converted into an artist on the axes.
 If an artist for the data item by that name has already been created (i.e., an entry exists for that name in lay.handles), it will be replaced.
 Alternatively, if @param force is False, the current artists will not be cleared, and new artists will not replace older artists keyed with the same name.

 Layers currently support four different kinds: 'data', 'text', 'patch' and 'obj'.
-Each one has a corresponding plotter2D method for adding artist specifications to the list of instructions that is the layer structure.
+Each one has a corresponding Plotter method for adding artist specifications to the list of instructions that is the layer structure.

 _add_data_
 Accepts a pair of sequences in [x, y] format (@param data), which are eventually converted into a matplotlib.lines.line2D in _buildLayer_ with a call to mpl's _plot()_ function.
 Given three numeric sequences [x, y, z] for @param data, _add_data_ will create 3-dimensional data, but the 'projection' type of the axes must be set to '3d' in the call to plotter.arrange_fig for 3d plotting to work.
 A mpl.collections.LineCollection object can also be provided for @param data, in which case, _buildLayer_ will add an artist to the axes with .add_collection.